 4K alignment is a quite important issue for hard disks which employ 4K sectors, including both Solid State Drive (SSD) and advanced formatted mechanical hard disk.
 And actually, it refers to the alignment between 4K physical sector and cluster.

 A cluster is the smallest logical amount of disk space that can be allocated to hold a file.
-One cluster can only hold content of one file no matter how small the file is.
+One cluster can only hold content of one file no matter how small the file is.From Wikipedia

-When we are creating partitions on hard disks which use 4K physical sector, the partition always does not start from the starting position of a physical sector, which means physical sector and cluster will be shifted:
+When we are creating partitions on hard disks which use 4K physical sector, the partition always does not start from the starting position of a physical sector, which means physical sector and cluster will be shifted.

-When Do We Need to Align Partition1.If you are creating partitions on SSD or advanced formatted HDD under old versions of Windows, including Windows XP, Windows Server 2003, Windows 2000, etc., partition alignment is required since these operating systems do not have such a function.
+- If users are creating partitions on SSD or advanced formatted HDD under old versions of Windows, including Windows XP, Windows Server 2003, Windows 2000, etc., partition alignment is required since these operating systems do not have such a function.

-2.After copying a partition to SSD or advanced formatted HDD, or after changing the location and size of a partition, you are suggested to align partitions, even if you are running Windows Vista or more advanced Windows operating systems which align partitions automatically. when you are creating or formatting partition.
+- After copying a partition to SSD or advanced formatted HDD, or after changing the location and size of a partition, users are suggested to align partitions, even if they are running Windows Vista or more advanced Windows operating systems in which partitions are aligned automatically when they are creating or formatting partition.

-How to Align PartitionStep 1: run MiniTool Partition Wizard to get its main interface.
+Step 1.
+Run MiniTool Partition Wizard to get its main interface.

-Step 2: select the partition which needs aligning, and then choose "Align Partition" from the left action panel or select "Align" from right-click menu.
+Step 2.
+Select the partition which needs aligning, and then choose Align Partition from the left action panel or select Align from right-click menu.